 Makedonka Mitreva, PhD

-Makedonka Mitreva, PhD, is an Associate Professor of Medicine in the Department of Medicine, Associate Professor of Genetics in the Department of Genetics, Assistant Director at the McDonnell Genome Institute, and Co-Director at the Center for Clinical Genomics of Microbial Systems at Washington University School of Medicine.
+Makedonka Mitreva, PhD, is a Professor of Medicine in the Department of Medicine, Professor of Genetics in the Department of Genetics, Assistant Director at the McDonnell Genome Institute, and Co-Director at the Center for Clinical Genomics of Microbial Systems at Washington University School of Medicine.

 She received her bachelor and master degrees at Ss Cyril and Methodius University of Skopje before receiving her PhD from Wageningen University and Research Centre.
 She became a research associate through Washington University School of Medicine in 2004.
 Dr. Mitreva is also a member of DBBS (Computational and Systems Biology Program, Molecular Genetics and Genomics Program and Molecular Microbiology and microbial pathogenesis), a member of ICTS and Academic Women’s Network.
 She is also a full member of the DDRCC and faculty scholar of IPH.
 She was a steering committee member of Microbial Genomics at TGI, and later became a Co-Director Center for Clinical Genomics of Microbial Systems (CC-GEMS).
 She completed the Academic Medical Leadership Development Program sponsored by Washington University and BJC in 2016.
 There are two main threads to Dr. Mitreva’s research; both take advantage of next- generation genomic andcomputational approaches to empower the study of infectious diseases and the human microbiome.